vitalik/django-prototyper/README.md

 A UI for generating django code

-Plese see introduction video for more details:
+Please see introduction video for more details:

 [<img src="http://f.code-on.be/d/18/06/0223EPzm.png">](http://youtube.com)